ruzito/QuiltCheatsheet/README.md

 When you get sent / download some piece of work that includes patches, there has to be some `patches` directory shipped with patches and a `series` file (may be named differently but probably shouldn't)

+In such directory you just `quilt push -a`

 ## Configuration